-It’s always seemed to me as if the Germans really celebrate Christmas on Christmas Eve, 24th December, when (at my in-law’s, at least) the ceremonial business of tree erection occurs, along with its festive festooning with ribbons, wooden ornaments and proper, burning candles (don’t me started on health and safety).
-It’s following the decorating of the tree, at my husband’s family home, that Christmas gifts are exchanged, in the warm light of the candles and a great, roaring log fire, with plate of Lebkuchen before us and a large glass of wine to hand.
+It’s always seemed to me as if the Germans really celebrate Christmas on Christmas Eve (24 December), when – at my in-law’s, at least – the ceremonial erection of the Christmas tree takes place, along with its chaotic festooning with ribbons, wooden ornaments and proper burning candles (don’t me started).
+It is following the decorating of the tree, at my husband’s family home, that Christmas gifts are exchanged, in the warm light of the candles and a great, roaring log fire, with platters of Advent cookies before us, and a large glass of wine to hand.

-Since good Catholic Germans were traditionally expected to go to midnight Mass on Christmas Eve (and many still do, of course), the traditional evening meal that day was a light, meatless dinner, often with fish as the centrepiece.
-These days, this culinary tradition continues in many families, even if no church going is involved, with carp, salmon or hake often taking centre stage at the table, accompanied perhaps by fried potatoes or Kartoffelpuffer (potato fritters) and Sauerkraut.
-Meat has worked its way back onto the menu in many households however, perhaps as chunks of beef to dip into a cheese fondu, or – more commonly – sausages served with a classic potato salad.
+Since good Catholic Germans were traditionally expected to go to midnight Mass on Christmas Eve (and many of course still do), the traditional evening meal that day was a light, meatless dinner, often with fish as the main dish.
+This culinary tradition continues today in many families, even if no church going is involved, with carp, salmon or hake often taking centre stage at the table, accompanied by fried potatoes or Kartoffelpuffer (potato fritters) and Sauerkraut.
+However, meat has worked its way back onto the menu in many households, perhaps as chunks of beef to dip into a cheese fondu, or – more commonly – sausages served with potato salad.

-But you’ll need to save a little space for dinner.
-At the centre of a German Christmas evening spread, you’ll usually find a roasted goose, turkey or duck, traditionally served with lovely plump bread dumplings – the classic round ones, or one great big festive loaf-shaped one, known as a Serviettenknödel (pictured above), plus braised red cabbage or stewed kale.
-To go with all this very rich food, you’ll almost certainly need a glass of good wine, if you’re that way inclined: a Riesling or Gewürztraminer would probably work best.
+Despite all the edible goodies around on Christmas Day in Germany, you’ll do well to save a little space for dinner.
+At the centre of a German Christmas evening spread you’ll usually find a roasted goose, turkey or duck, traditionally served with lovely plump bread dumplings – the classic round ones, or one great big festive loaf-shaped one, known as a Serviettenknödel (pictured sliced, above), plus braised red cabbage or stewed kale.
+To go with all this very rich food, you’ll most likely need a glass of good wine: a Riesling or Gewürztraminer would probably work best.

-If you’re considering cooking a traditional German Christmas dinner this year, my German food friend Ginger from Ginger & Bread has shared a wonderful recipe for Serviettenknödel on her blog – just for us! – and you can also find a fabulous roast goose recipe on her site as well.
+If you’re considering cooking a traditional German Christmas dinner, Ginger & Bread has shared a wonderful recipe for Serviettenknödel on her blog (just for us!) and you can find a fabulous roast goose recipe on her site as well.
 The dumpling recipe is vegetarian, and Ginger has also included considerations for those who need their Christmas dinner to be gluten free.
-Have a root around Ginger’s site and amongst plenty of very Christmassy sweet German treats, you’ll also find a recipe for braised red cabbage to serve with your goose and dumplings.
+Have a root around Ginger’s site and amongst plenty of very Christmassy sweet German treats, you’ll also find a recipe for braised red cabbage to go with your goose and dumplings.

-If you’ve any space for pudding, a classic post-goose dessert might involve festive flavours such as cinnamon, apple or orange, but there’s no one singular classic German Christmas dessert (which may come as a relief after a long day of feasting).
+If you’ve any space for pudding, a classic post-goose sweet might involve festive flavours such as cinnamon, apple or orange, but there’s no one singular classic German Christmas dessert (which may come as a relief after a long day of feasting).
 I think I’d remove myself slowly from the table, recline in front of a crackling fire and tuck into a tangerine or two.
-I might even consume a small herby German digestif – but after several years spent in Germany, I can only recommend you approach that sort of thing with care!
+I might even consume a small herby German digestif – but after several winters in Germany, I can only advise that you approach that sort of thing with extreme caution!

 What are your favourite Christmas traditions?
-And which German Christmas treats do you enjoy most?
+Are there any German ones in there?